Skip to main content

 To ensure you are kept up to date with the latest design inspiration sign up for our newsletter and follow us on Instagram @sbiduk

-If you missed last week's Project of the Week with the illustrious Mayfair apartment by 1.61 London, click here to see more.
+If you missed last week's Project of the Week with the transformation of an uninspiring driveway into the ultimate luxury man cave, click here to see more.

 We hope you feel inspired!
 Let us know what inspired you #SBIDinspire